 But those who seek the LORD shall not lack any good thing.

 i.
-Taste and sight are physical senses, ways in in which we interact with the material world.
+Taste and sight are physical senses, ways in which we interact with the material world.
 In some ways, faith is like a spiritual sense, and with it we interact with the spiritual world.
-In this sense to taste and to see are like trusting God, loving Him, seeking Him, looking unto Him.
+To taste and to see are like trusting God, loving Him, seeking Him, looking unto Him.

 ii.
 “Taste, i.e. consider it seriously, and thoroughly, and affectionately; make trial of it by your own and others’ experiences.
 This is opposed by those slight and vanishing thoughts which men have of it.”
 (Poole)

 iii.
 “As he that feels the fire hot, or as he that tasteth honey sweet, ye need not use arguments to persuade him to believe it; so here, let a man but once taste that the Lord is good, and he will thenceforth, as a new-born babe, desire the sincere milk of the word.”
 (Trapp)